-At Sir Alexander Fleming Primary School and Nursery, the children take part in a minimum of 4 maths sessions a week, 3 are predominately fluency and the 4th focuses on developing reasoning and problem-solving skills.
+At Sir Alexander Fleming Primary School and Nursery, the children take part in a minimum of 4 maths sessions a week, 3 are predominately fluency and the 4th focuses on developing reasoning and problemsolving skills.
 The beginning of each lesson starts with a maths arithmetic starter to ensure that the children become fluent in all areas of arithmetic.
+The end of each lesson focuses on fast fluency using known facts.
 Blocks are carefully planned, with teachers using national curriculum objectives combined with the Framework of the White Rose Maths scheme to inform coverage.
 Problem-solving activities prompt discussion and reasoning, as well as promoting an awareness of maths in relatable real-life contexts that link to other areas of learning.